hasan3e8/AlphaDAWG/README.md

 environment, `pandas`, `numpy`,`scipy`, `skimage`, `argparse`, `keras` and all relevant dependencies.
 Install these packages with this commad

-        pip install pandas numpy scipy skimage argparse keras
+        pip install pandas numpy scipy scikit-image argparse keras

 For `R` the required package, `wavelsim`, which we will use for the wavelet transform of the data.
-This can be installed as

-        install.packages('wavelsim')
+To install this, first initiate R with

+        R

+in the command line.
+Then use

+        install.packages('waveslim')

+before quitting with

+        q()

 For `matlab`, we will use the [Curvelab](https://github.com/phcerdan/CurveLab) package for curvelet